-54. The updated Equality Policy and Equality Objective will be communicated to staff through staff briefings, the corporate induction and equality training.
-Councillors will receive information about the Equality Policy and the Equality Objective as part of their induction programme and in Member Briefings.
-The Policy and Equality Objective will also be published on our website for members of the public to view.
+58. The updated Equality Policy and Objective will be communicated to staff through staff briefings, the corporate induction and equality training.
+Councillors will receive information about the Equality Policy and Objective as part of their induction programme and in Member Briefings.
+The Equality Policy and Objective will also be published on our website for members of the public to view.
 Alternative formats of this information will be available on request.